 National Day of Prayer

 The National Day of Prayer is observed annually on the first Thursday in May.
-This year it falls on May 4, 2023.
 People of many different faiths join in prayer on this day.
-At LifeTalk Radio we believe prayer makes a difference.
-We encourage you to participate in the National Day of Prayer.
+We encourage you to participate.
 Pray for our nation and our leaders.
 Pray for your community, your neighbors, your friends and family.
-And when you have personal prayer needs or concerns we invite you to share them with us.
-Submit your prayer requests online any day, any time.
-Or call our prayer hotline: 1-800-775-HOPE (4673).

 The Bible says, “The effective, fervent prayer of a righteous man avails much.”
 James 5:16.
 It even suggests we, “pray without ceasing.”
 1 Thessalonians 5:17.
 One of my favorite authors wrote these words, “It is a part of God’s plan to grant us, in answer to the prayer of faith, that which He would not bestow did we not thus ask.”
 Great Controversy, page 525.